hotdang-ca/go-rest-api/README.md

 Just a simple rest api example with Go.

 ## Why is this?
-Because I want to learn go.
+Because I want to learn Golang.
 Geeze it's tricky.

 ## How to Build
 Clone this repo.
 Perform a `go get`.
 Then, `go run main`.
 Base Http Port is 8000, you can change it if you want.